The pVACview user interface has four sections:

 The two required inputs are

 You have the option of uploading an additional file to supplement the data you are exploring.
 This is useful in cases where you are visualizing Class I prediction data but would like to have a general idea of the variant’s Class II prediction performance or vice versa.
 In order to match your main data with data from your additional file, it is important that they were generated from the same set of variants (but predicted for different HLA alleles).
-You will also want to specify whether the type of data you are adding was generated from Class I or Class II on the upload page by adding an appropriate label.
+You will also want to specify whether the type of data you are adding was generated from Class I or Class II on the upload page by selecting the appropriate radio button option.

 We also provide users with the opportunity of uploading a gene-of-interest tsv file, where each individual line consists of one gene name.
 If matched in the aggregate report, the gene name will be highlighted using bold font and a green box around the cell.